 Call centers for customer service rely largely on complex phone infrastructure.
 Calls must be directed to specific customer support representatives and should not be held in wait for lengthy periods.
 In addition, it is also important to be able to transfer calls to other phone operators.
 Call monitoring capabilities may also be required by the call center for quality assurance objectives.

-Benefits of Cloud-Based Business Phone Systems
+What are the Benefits of Cloud-Based Business Phone Systems?

 Communication System That Is Fully Integrated